 Name origins of your favorite sci-fi characters

 It is not uncommon for parents to name their children after popular fictional characters from television, movies, and books.
 It is a way of embodying a beloved character, embracing the fanaticism around that character, or simply appreciating a cool name.
-For example, Nicolas Cage’s son Kal-El, who voiced Bruce Wayne in the animated movie "Teen Titans Go!
-To the Movies," was named after Superman’s Kryptonian birth name.
+For example, Nicolas Cage’s son is named Kal-El, after Superman’s Kryptonian birth name.

 Stacker compiled a list of 30 beloved characters from popular sci-fi movies and TV shows.
 We also consulted Behind the Name to pull the origins and meanings of each name.
 This list is ranked by alphabetical order.
 While we've attempted to explain the popularity of the name, some names, like William or Zoe, were in use before the show that we referenced on this list or may be popular for other reasons.
 While we aimed to find out where each name came from, some names were randomly picked or had no published backstory.